arjungecon/arjungopinath.github.io/README.md

-# Personal Website Setup
+# Personal Website

-This is me trying to design my own website.
+This is a work-in-progress personal website.
 Yay.